A closer look: Failure of Passive Transfer in Foals

 Signs of illness resulting from FPT in the foal usually occur within the first 72 hours after birth.
-Signs vary depending on the type of secondary infection, but may include:
+Signs can vary depending on the type of secondary infection.

 Mares that have underdeveloped udders or had milk leaking or streaming prior to labor may have poor quality colostrum that does not provide adequate protection, even if consumed in sufficient quantity.

 FPT is common, affecting up to 25% of newborn foals.
 Foals with FPT require emergency veterinary care.